I want to submit an application, is this still possible?

-- If the transported person did not have a widow or widower at the time of death, or if he or she has died in the meantime, the children of the transported person who are still alive are jointly eligible for an allowance, as follows: if the oldest child still alive was born before 8 May 1945, a payment of €7,500, together; if the oldest child was born after that date, a payment amounting to €5,000 for the children together.
+- If the transported person did not have a widow or widower at the time of death, or if he or she had died in the meantime, the children of the transported person who were still alive were jointly eligible for an allowance, as follows: if the oldest child still alive was born before 8 May 1945, a payment of €7,500, together; if the oldest child was born after that date, a payment amounting to €5,000 for the children together.

-The Scheme is always based on the situation as it was on 27 November 2018, the date on which NS decided to create the Scheme.
-This means that legal heirs will replace any person who was eligible for individual compensation on 27 November 2018 but died after that date.
+The Scheme was always based on the situation as it was on 27 November 2018, the date on which NS decided to create the Scheme.
+This means that legal heirs replaced any person who was eligible for individual compensation on 27 November 2018 but died after that date.

 How did the Committee determine the scope of the Scheme?